flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 flutter: 3 memory leaks: not disposed: 1, not GCed: 2, GCed late: 0
 ```

+5. Click "Analyze and Download"
+6. Find two files in the folder "Download": '.yaml' and '.raw.json'.
+Open '.yaml' to review the leaks.
+You will need '.raw.json'
+if only you want to report an issue or perform deeper analysis of the heap yourself.

 ## Detect leaks in your Flutter app

 ## Add instrumentation to your classes

+## Troubleshoot the detected leaks